sebastian-sz/heapq.mojo/benchmarks/Readme.md

 This directory contains the micro-benchmark code, to compare the performance of heapq operations in Mojo vs Python.

+I tried to make the benchmarks as similar / fair as possible.

 # How to run:
 Build the package from the root of this repo and copy it here: